Project 2 on Machine Learning, deadline November 4 (Midnight)

 Write an FFNN code for regression with a flexible number of hidden layers and nodes using the Sigmoid function as activation function for the hidden layers.
 Initialize the weights using a normal distribution.
 How would you initialize the biases?
 And which activation function would you select for the final output layer?

 Train your network and compare the results with those from your OLS and Ridge Regression codes from project 1 if you use the Franke function or the terrain data.
-You should test your results against a similar code using Scikit-Learn (see the examples in the above lecture notes from week 41) or tensorflow/keras.
+You should test your results against a similar code using Scikit-Learn (see the examples in the above lecture notes from weeks 41 and 42) or tensorflow/keras or Pytorch (for Pytorch, see Raschka et al.’s text chapters 12 and 13).

 Comment your results and give a critical discussion of the results obtained with the Linear Regression code and your own Neural Network code.